Skip to Content

 You can purchase a sourdough starter on the online if you do not have one on hand.
 The other option is to make your own.
 However, established sourdough starters are a great option to make delicious bread quicker.
 We have purchased this sourdough starter on Etsy and have used it with great results.

 This starter is very tangy.
 It is local to the San Francisco area and definitely is more of a San Francisco sourdough bread flavor.
+Click here to purchase the BEAST sourdough starter on Etsy.

 How much Sourdough Starter is needed for a loaf of bread?

 You will need 100 grams of active sourdough starter to bake one loaf of bread.
 This recipe calls for 200 grams of sourdough starter and yields 2 loaves of artisan bread.
+That’s because we feed the starter before baking.
+Every time.

 Balancing Your Starter: